tanker327/md5-mcp/CONTRIBUTING.md

-# Contributing to MD5-MCP Server
+# Contributing to MD5-MCP Provider

-Thank you for considering contributing to the MD5-MCP Server project!
+Thank you for considering contributing to the MD5-MCP Provider project!
 This document outlines the process for contributing to this project.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/md5-mcp-server.git`
+2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/md5-mcp.git`
 3. Install dependencies: `npm install`
 4. Build the project: `npm run build`
 5. Run tests: `npm test`